-As shown in Example 6 on page 31, one method takes a single interceptor id and the other takes a collection of interceptor ids.
+As shown in Example 6, one method takes a single interceptor id and the other takes a collection of interceptor ids.
 You can make multiple calls to continue adding interceptors to the list.

 Example 6.
 Methods for Adding an Interceptor After Other Interceptors